Kerala Dalit priests: ‘Any Hindu can be a Brahmin’

 Priest, Devi Temple, Nelluvila in Kollam district

 P S Sumesh is well aware that the road ahead for the Dalit priests is a tough one.
 “We are the first Scheduled Caste priests in the Travancore Devaswom Board.
-We don’t have predecessors from the community to tell us or guide us on how to handle difficult situations.
+We don’t have predecessors from the community to guide us on how to handle difficult situations.
 And we are yet to see what our presence will mean to the community of TDB priests,” says Sumesh, a member of the Pulaya community.

 The Dalit priest is an anomaly in his family of government employees.
-His father K M Surendran had retired from the state municipal service as a clerk, his mother Ponnamma is an employee of the Animal Husbandry department while his brother P S Sujesh is a police constable.
+His father K M Surendran had retired from the state municipal service as a clerk, his mother Ponnamma is an employee of the Animal Husbandry department, while his brother P S Sujesh is a police constable.

-The priest at the Devi Temple, Nelluvila, in Kollam district, says that is because his foray into the world of shrines was accidental.
-“When I was a school student, a swami visited our village, Karuvelil in Kollam, and sought children who could regularly kindle light at the small temple there.
-From the small crowd, the swami picked me up.
+That, the priest at the Devi Temple, Nelluvila, in Kollam district says, is because his foray into the world of shrines was accidental.
+“When I was in school, a swami visited our village, Karuvelil in Kollam, and sought children who could regularly kindle the lamp at the small temple there.
+From the small crowd, the swami picked me.
 That was my way to priesthood,’’ recalls Sumesh.

-A graduate in English, Sumesh has been working as a priest for past 10 years at various private temples.
+A graduate in English, Sumesh has been working as a priest at various private temples for the past 10 years.
 “These days, most of the faithful do not bother about the caste of the priests.
 If we can deliver the result expected from a puja, we will be in demand.
 In such a situation, a priest has little to worry about caste,” insists Sumesh.

 The priests says his job will finally provide him much needed stability.
 “The job at TDB is a permanent one and my parents had asked me to apply for it.
 Besides, one can rise up in the TDB and retire as a senior priest with all benefits,’’ he explains.